graphql-nexus/nexus-plugin-prisma/README.md

 _Auto-Projection_

-When a Prisma enum field is projected, the coressponding enum type will be automatically projected too (added to the GraphQL schema).
+When a Prisma enum field is projected, the corresponding enum type will be automatically projected too (added to the GraphQL schema).

 _Member Customization_